jaroslav-kuchar/mdw-setup/README.md

 ```
-# login to vagrant virtual server
+# login to vagrant virtual server or use GUI
 vagrant ssh
 # generate all scripts for silent installation
 cd /vagrant/oracle_scripts/